 The distillers explain: "This 25 year old Single Highland Malt Whisky was first bottled in 1993 for the USA.
 Some of the original stock was sold to the USA... the remainder was 'lost' for 10 years.
 Our vast warehouses contain huge volumes of many different spirits, and these few cases were somehow overlooked."
 So, they put them in new tubes (leaving the original bottles as-is) and sold 'em.
-Needless to say, they sold out really quickly, and are now once-again only available at the collectible $450+ price.
+That means there was only one bottling of this, but two staggered releases of the same stuff 10 years apart.

 N: Rich sherry, mentholyptus, spice, and a little rubber.
 P: Whoa.
 Now that's different.
 Very organic dry spice balances the massive sherry sweetness.
 This is stellar stuff.
 F: Long, brown sugar, burnt toffee.